cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/7-ibc-app-packets.md

 <HighlightBox type="note">

-Remember that the `OnRecvPacket` callback writes an acknowledgment as well (this course covers the synchronous write ack case).
+Remember that the `OnRecvPacket` callback writes an acknowledgement as well (this course covers the synchronous write ack case).

 </HighlightBox>